All Episodes

 So it's a number of things.

-I mean, you know, it never ceases to amaze me that here in the UK there is a point to this.
+I mean, you know, it never ceases to amaze me that here in the UK, there is a point to this.

-Um every year we get like the tiniest bit of snow and everything grinds to a halt, and you're like I'd understand that if that was a freak event.
+Is that every year we get like the tiniest bit of snow and everything grinds to a halt and you're like, right.

 It's the same thing with this.